-For the period 2003-2007, the ten species addressed in this amendment accounted for about 26 percent of all recreational harvests of snapper-grouper in the South Atlantic.
+For the period 2003-2007, the ten species examined accounted for about 26 percent of all recreational harvests of snapper grouper in the South Atlantic.
 The corresponding figures for the other sub-regions are 44 percent for Mid-Atlantic and 11 percent for New England.

-3.7.2 Effort
+3.6.2.2 Effort